 It’s a search engine that allows you to compare buses, prices, times, basically everything so you can make an informed decision about how you want to travel from A to B.

-Pros and cons to using Bookaway.com
+Pros and Cons to Using Bookaway.com

-Of course, with any third party booking site, there are some pros and cons you will need to weigh up.
+Of course, with any third-party booking site, there are some pros and cons you will need to weigh up.
 In my opinion, the pros outweigh the cons, but I wanted to lay them all out so you can make an informed decision when booking your transport in Thailand.

-It is a third party and although there are no hidden costs with Bookaway.com their prices may be a little more that you may be able to get if you go to a local travel agent and book directly.
+It is a third party and although there are no hidden costs with Bookaway.com their prices may be a little more than you may be able to get if you go to a local travel agent and book directly.
 Although no one wants to pay extra for anything, this slight increase will give you a lot of great benefits.
 Also if you are a student you get a 10% discount anyway.
 For me, the biggest plus for using bookaway.com is that they have 24/7 support which means that if anything goes wrong there is always someone there who speaks English there to help you.

 As well as the dedicated support team I love the fact that you can compare all of the buses and times yourself.
 I know this may seem like a small thing.
 But trust me it isn’t.
 When you are booking through an agent you have to rely on them to be trustworthy and that they are giving you the best advice possible, which unfortunately they don’t always do.
 With bookaway.com all of the information is there at your fingertips so you can make an informed decision without any stress.